Meeting Time: October 13, 2020 at 2:30pm MST

 • Default_avatar

-Sarai Richter over 3 years ago
+Sarai Richter about 4 years ago

 How can an Office of Accountability and Transparency be that with cops on the payroll?
 They will be looking out for their own and protecting themselves.
 In order for true transparency cops can not be a part of the department.
 We need a separation!